karlhulme/jsonotron/readme.md

 Externally you use the `compile` function and this returns a `TypeSystem` which includes all the artefacts and errors/warnings.
 Internally, we go through several distinct processes:

- * **Validation** is the process of checking that the enumType, schemaType and fieldBlocks have valid properties.
+ * **Validation** is the process of checking that the enumType, schemaType, formatValidators and fieldBlockDefinitions have valid properties.
 We're looking at the property names and the property types.
-We do NOT check the values (e.g. the schema example values) at this stage.
+We do NOT check the values (e.g. the schema type example values) at this stage.
  * **Patching** is the process of adding defaults for any of the properties not supplied.
 Once done, the library doesn't have to check for nulls or undefineds.
- * **Schema Generation** is the process of generating a new JSON schema from the enumType, schemaType or fieldBlock.
+ * **Schema Generation** is the process of generating a new JSON schema from a enumType, schemaType or fieldBlockDefinition.
- * **Schema Compilation** is the process of converting the generated JSON schema into a validator method.
+ * **Schema Compilation** is the process of converting a generated JSON schema into a validator method.
  * **Verification** is the process of checking the example values using the validator method.

 I experimented with having a json validator function passed into the library.
 This complicated the library and offered little benefit since a json validator is required to make Jsonotron work.
 Picking a json validator means the library has no setup which is better for consumers.

-Field Block Types cannot contain other Field Block Types.
+Field Block Definitions cannot contain other Field Block Definitions.
 I don't know if this desirable or workable.

 The executeXYZValidator functions do not raise Errors because validation is expected to regularly fail.
 It's not an exception to the method contract.

-The Jsonotron library includes properties that are intended to document the types, even though Jsonotron doesn't need this to actually validate data.
-Now that we're in the documentation game, we should include flags for other known pieces of data (like canUpdate or isGuaranteed) which is useful for documentation generators.
-Consumers are free to attach further flags that are unknown to Jsonotron but where known flags are supplied the expected types will be enforced.
+The Jsonotron library includes properties that are intended to document the types.
+Without this documentation the primitives are not considered to be completely defined.
+This only applies to enumTypes and schemaTypes.
+It doesn't apply to fieldBlockDefinitions because these should be created from some higher level concept (such as docType or apiResourceType).
+This is because recording an error for a FieldBlockDefinition will be hard to understand since the FieldBlockDefinition.name is probably produced in code.

 ## Development